Peninsula Banjo Band

-The Peninsula Banjo Band is American musical group and 501(c)3 non-profit foundation dedicated to preserving the musical legacy of the four-string banjo as well as raising money for cancer-related and other notable charities.
+The Peninsula Banjo Band is an American musical group and 501(c)(3) non-profit foundation dedicated to preserving the musical legacy of the four-string banjo as well as raising money for cancer-related and other notable charities.
 The group is based in Northern California, around San Jose and San Francisco and has performed publicly every week since 1966 (over 2000 performances).
 One of its other contributions is in the form of music education (scholarships), frequent free public performances, and the hosting of an annual jazz festival that has featured the best of the professional and amateur banjo community since the 1970s.
 Formed in 1963, the PBB is known worldwide as one of North America's premier banjo jazz groups that has headlined numerous times over its history and been the opening act for notable entertainers and musical groups of the 1970s, 1980s, 1990s, and 2000s.

 History

 Formation and early years

 The band that eventually became the Peninsula Banjo Band was formed by Chuck Ray Sr. in 1963.
 Ray was a music teacher and local musician in the South Bay area.
 Ray could often be found performing with his plectrum banjo at the Shakey's Pizza and Big Al's pizza parlors in San Jose, California.

 In 1962 a group of Ray's students approached him about forming a band.
 Ray agreed and an informal group was formed.
 As the group practiced together and improved they were eventually asked to entertain in public.
 They called themselves the Cupertino Banjo Band and the original nine members were Glenn Atkinson, Jerry Deerwester, Don Flora, Pearl Nicolino, Chuck Ray Sr., Manuel Rodriques, Steve Sedlak, Sidney Steele, and Merle Wilhelm.
 Later, as the group increased in size, they temporarily called themselves the Golden Gate Banjo Band.
 Then in 1971, as an acknowledgment that band members came from a much larger area than Cupertino, they came up with the name Peninsula Banjo Band.
 The band included members from as far south as Santa Cruz and as far north as Burlingame.